chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - `inline-block` elements are a mixture of both previous types.
 They act like `block` elements, except for one significant detail: `inline-block` elements do not take up an entire row when the `width` property is less than the available width.

-<u>Flow</u>
+#### Flow

 - Inline-block elements can have a set width and height, but they still flow inline, making them useful for creating more complex layouts.

 - Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page), which lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.

+- **Spacing**: Remember that in code, inline elements respect white spaces around the character and in between then.
+And the white space collapses to a single white space character.
+So multiple space characters would render as one space character.

 #### `inline-block` layout properties

-- `display: inline-block` meaning that is an `inline-block` element, we can compute dimensions directly from CSS properties.
+- `display: inline-block` meaning that is an `inline-block` element.

-- Similar to block elements but different from `inline` elements:
+- Similar to block elements but different from `inline` elements: we can compute dimensions directly from CSS properties.
-  - `inline-block` elements set `width` and `height` properties.
-  - The padding, borders, and margin are used to determine the size of the element.
+-  `width`, `height`, `padding`, `border`, `margin` are all used to determine the size of the element.

 <u>Vertical Alignment</u>